ej-mitchell/react-on-rails-boilerplate/README.md

 ## Background

 This boilerplate uses the most recent release of Rails (as of 09/2017, 5.1.4).
 It also takes advantage of the Webpacker gem to integrate React ([link to gem](https://github.com/rails/webpacker)).
-Reasons for this can be found on my blog (link to come).
+Reasons for this can be found on my blog ([link to blog](https://medium.com/@skywalkerjane92/reasons-to-use-the-webpacker-gem-45e19d71d9f1)).
 As a bonus, the React testing environment is also set up for you, using Jasmine/Enzyme with PhantomJS.
 To set up this testing environment, I used this gist from my friend ([link to gist](https://gist.github.com/andrewprogers/65f0228c262fbe8e1efe767527540aec)).

 ## How-to